 Figure 7.
 XRF elemental results.

-A combined multi-analytical approach was used for establishing the quarries of provenance for the Batalha Monastery.
-Since considerable historical evidence can be drawn by the study of material provenance, these techniques have supplied a powerful tool to collect and analyse valuable information of special interest to conservation research.
-The petrographic study confirmed that stones from the Batalha Monastery and the quarries that were used for construction and restoration are all oolitic limestones, dating back to the middle late Jurassic period and deposited in inner shallow-water platforms at the edge of the continental shelf.
-XRD and TGA showed a high content of calcite (> 97 wt%) and small amount of quartz (≤ 1 wt%).
-Furthermore, to correlate each quarry with the different parts of the monastery, Ca-Sr correlation chart was made based on ED-XRF result, suggesting that the monastery baluster was made of stone from Valinho do Rei or Reguengo do Fetal quarry, while part of the church railing, the north aisle eaves arch, and royal cloister were made of stones from Pidiogo or Cabeço do Roxo quarry.
-These analytical results confirm the quarry source attribution for the Batalha building materials mentioned found in the historical documents of the Batalha Monastery.
-For the possible conservation and restoration in the future, this research can be a reference towards the selection of stones, in order to obtain equivalent physicochemical and mechanical properties to maintain the consistency and integrity of the historical monument.
+A combined multi-analytical approach was used to establish the quarries of provenance for the Batalha Monastery.
+Since considerable historical evidence can be drawn from the study of material provenance, these techniques have provided a powerful tool for the collection and analysis of valuable information of special interest to conservation research.
+The petrographic study confirmed that stones from the Batalha Monastery and the quarries that were used for construction and restoration are all oolitic limestones, dating back to the middle–late Jurassic period and deposited on inner shallow-water platforms at the edge of the continental shelf.
+XRD and TGA showed a high content of calcite (> 97 wt%) and a small amount of quartz (≤ 1 wt%).
+Furthermore, to correlate each quarry with the different parts of the monastery, a Ca-Sr correlation chart was developed based on the ED-XRF result, suggesting that the monastery baluster was made of stone from the Valinho do Rei or Reguengo do Fetal quarries, while part of the church railing, the north-aisle eaves arch and Royal Cloister were constructed from stones from the Pidiogo or Cabeço do Roxo quarries.
+These analytical results confirm the quarry-source attribution for the Batalha building materials found in the historical documents of the Batalha Monastery.
+For possible conservation and restoration in the future, this research can provide a reference for the selection of stones in order to obtain equivalent physicochemical and mechanical properties to maintain the consistency and integrity of the historical monument.

-To complement the current study, Inductively Coupled Plasma- Mass Spectroscopy (ICP-MS) analyses will be acquired to obtain minor and trace-element data on samples both from the Monastery and the quarries identified in the current study and further confirm the results [26].
-In future restoration interventions, finite element analysis could also be used to investigate the mechanical behaviour which can take into account different states of preservation of the original materials and the ones used during restoration [27][28].
+To complement the current study, inductively coupled plasma-mass spectroscopy (ICP-MS) analyses will be conducted to obtain minor and trace element data on samples from both the monastery and the quarries identified in this study to further confirm the results [26].
+In future restoration interventions, finite element analysis could also be used to investigate the mechanical behaviour, which can take into account the different states of preservation of the original materials and those used during restoration [27], [28].

 Acknowledgement